5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - Results of Tests #3 and #5 are virtually identical.
 That's because `igfxfw=2` takes precedence over `rps-control`, so you shouldn't combine these two properties!

 ### AMD GPUs and different SMBIOSes
-If you have an AMD GPU and want to benefit from improved performance of Polaris, (Big) Navi and Vega cards, you can switch to SMBIOS `iMacPro1,1` or `MacPro7,1` instead.
+If you have an AMD GPU and want to benefit from improved performance of Polaris, Vega and (Big) Navi and cards, you can switch to SMBIOS `iMacPro1,1` or `MacPro7,1` instead.
 Since these Macs don't have an iGPU, tasks like  Quick Sync Video and HEVC encoding are then handled by the GPU instead.
 More details about choosing the right SMBIOS can be found [**here**](https://caizhiyuan.gitee.io/opencore-install-guide/extras/smbios-support.html#how-to-decide)

 **Mind the following**: